 There is no need to book any of these in advance, just speak to a member of the team at the project site and they'll be more than happy to help you book your accommodation, tickets and transfers.
 They may also be able to get you a slightly discounted rate!

 Starting off close to home, Kubah National Park offers a fantastic jungle experience, with its tallest peak, Mount Serapi, providing stunning panoramic views of the forest and beyond.
 Marvel at the phenomenal scenery from above, casting your eye upon the coursing, vein-like streams intertwining with lush orchards and soft limestone before making their acquaintance with a series of rock pools and waterfalls.
-Of course, the view from atop Mount Serapi comes at a price: the journey to its summit requires a walk of 2.5-3 hours across a natural trail, but the reward of witnessing the sun set from beyond the coastline is as sensational a pay-off as one could possibly imagine.
+Of course, the view from atop Mount Serapi comes at a price: the journey to its summit requires a walk of 2.5-3 hours across a natural trail, but the reward of witnessing the sun setting from beyond the coastline is as sensational a pay-off as one could possibly imagine.

 If you’re looking to enjoy a more laid-back activity on your day off, don’t worry – there are plenty of options for you!
-Consider packing a lunch before venturing out into the park’s 2,230 hectares, settling beside of the many riverbanks before enjoying a tasty picnic out in the wild!
+Consider packing a lunch before venturing out into the park’s 2,230 hectares, settling beside one of the many riverbanks before enjoying a tasty picnic out in the wild!
 After a bite to eat, follow the trail down to the Rayu River, a great spot to swim or relax before taking a leisurely stroll back to the centre.

 If you’d prefer to spend a night in different surrounds (but still within Kubah National Park, of course!), all you have to do is ask: a member of staff at the project would be happy to help you arrange a night in one of Kubah’s many accommodations, complete with hot water and air conditioning.
 Otherwise, a member of the team would be glad to serve as your guide on a day-trip around the park!